 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.

 The Statute of Limitations for personal injury and wrongful death lawsuits differ from state to state.
-In Florida, you must file a personal injury lawsuit within four years from the date of the accident.
+In Florida, you must file a personal injury lawsuit within two years from the date of the accident.
 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you fail to file your lawsuit within the applicable statute of limitations, your lawsuit will most likely be dismissed and you may be barred from pursuing your claim.
 For further guidance be sure to contact a Florida personal injury attorney.What Are Some of the Most Common Personal Injuries Following an Accident?